 The following information describes steps to enrollment and includes forms you will need to print, complete, and submit to be accepted into the CT certificate program.
 Please email Teri Huggins with any questions.

-Applications for Fall 2018 are now closed.
-Applications for the Spring 2019 semester will be accepted between November 1st - 30th, 2018.
-Only complete packets turned in during this timeframe will be considered on a first-come, first-served basis.
-(Applications will be time and date stamped).
+Application Deadlines - Applications for the summer semester will be accepted between March 1-31, 2019.
+Applications for the fall semester will be accepted on June 1-30, 2019.
+Only complete packets turned in during this timeframe will be considered on a first-come, first served basis.

 General Information to Know Before You Apply